ThomasFreedman/IPFS-VideoGrabber-/Readme.md

 ## UPDATE (Feb 26th, 2021):
 I have completed the preliminary search GUI app which is found in the pboxSearch folder.
 Rudimentary, proof of concept without IPFS integration.
 I have also updated the ytdl-VideoGrabber files with most recent tweaks & changes which are relatively minor functionally.
+Runs without any modifications on a RPi4 - 4GB RAM.
+Only thing I had to do was install PySimpleGUI pkg with pip3.

 # ytdl-videoGrabber.py
 ## NOTE (May 18th, 2020):